October 28, 2020

 This spring and summer, we adapted Dastak: I Wish You Me, our new, evening-length work about home, belonging, borders, boundaries, and loss, to nature and public places.
 The Farsi word Dastak means knockings, and the dance traces the knockings of global injustices on our hearts through four sections: Earth, Water, Fire, and Air.

-Until we can meet you in live performance next year, we offer (below) the spirit of those sections in four surreal dance films: Earth, filmed at Coldwater Spring, Minnesota, and Water, filmed at White Sands Beach, Mississippi River Gorge, and Coldwater Spring, Minnesota.
+Until we can meet you in live performance next year, we offer (below) the spirit of those sections in four surreal dance films: Earth, filmed at Coldwater Spring, Minnesota; Water, filmed at White Sands Beach, Mississippi River Gorge, and Coldwater Spring, Minnesota; and Fire, filmed along and near the Lake Street corridor of Minneapolis, and University Avenue, St. Paul, Minnesota.

-We will release Fire and Air here over the coming weeks.
+We will release Air here over the coming weeks.

 Created by filmmaker Darren Johnson, choreographer Ananya Chatterjea, composer Dameun Strange, composer Spirit McIntyre, textual magic maker Sharon Bridgforth, and performers Noelle Awadallah, Fei Bi Chan, Lizzette Marie Chapa, Ananya Chatterjea, Renée Copeland, Alexandra Eady, Kealoha Ferreira, Julia Gay, Nakita Kirchner, Parisha Rajbhandari, and Laichee Yang.